 A unique pandemic offering is a drive-in laser light show.
-As of August 14, here are some ILDA is aware of:
+Here are some ILDA is aware of:

 This has played southeastern U.S. cities such as Groveton, Georgia, Tallahassee, Florida and Chattanooga, Tennessee, and will be playing Cartersville, Georgia (Aug.
 20-22) and Dothan, Alabama (Sept.
 3).
 There are up to three shows each night, featuring laser lights, music, and graphic effects.
 "The drive-in laser show is intended to offer safety and social distancing to prevent the spread of COVID-19 and visitors should remain in or around their vehicles.
 General admission tickets are $25 per carload, must be purchased in advance, and will not be offered in-person at the event, and can be purchased online.
 There are special rates for VIP tickets and college students."
 A news story with photos and a video about the July 30-August 1 shows in Tallahassee is here.